paulin/mattpaulin/_posts/2025-12-01-IdeaSpike8_MaximumChristmas.md

 This spike wasn't about speed—it was about building something real, functional, resilient, and fun.
 It let me explore product development, game mechanics, AI-assisted engineering, affiliate monetization, CDN optimization, admin tooling, and cost-conscious cloud deployment—all wrapped in a silly Christmas theme.

-On December 25, I’ll reveal the final results:
-**Which real products were correctly identified, and which fake ones fooled the world.**

-That feels like the right kind of Maximum Christmas energy.
+On December 25, I will reveal the list of real products and the list of fake products.
+Every vote will be counted so we can see which might be made into products for next year.